 Pocket Poets Submissions for the Pocket Poets chapbook series are invited only from authors previously published by Ginninderra Press (either in a collection of their own or in one of our anthologies).
 Details and a sample from the series are available on request.

-Disk or hard copy?
+Electronic or hard copy?
 Complete manuscripts should be submitted in hard-copy form – email submissions are not accepted.

 Presentation Matters such as font size and spacing are left to authors' discretion.